-In 2016, there was an estimated number of 19,200 jobs in the United States for Art Therapist.
+In the United States, there were 19,200 jobs for Art Therapist in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Art Therapist by 2026.
 The BLS estimates 1,200 yearly job openings in this field.

 The states with the most job growth for Art Therapist are Alaska, Colorado, and Washington.
 Watch out if you plan on working in Alabama, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

 Art Therapists make between $29,590 and $77,050 a year.